freeciv/freeciv-web/README.md

      and update the values for your MySQL database.
    - Copy freeciv-web/src/main/webapp/meta/php_code/local.php.dist as local.php
      and edit to suit your needs.
-   - Run 'build.sh' in the freeciv-web directory
+   - Run 'setup.sh' in the freeciv-web directory
    - Copy nginx configuration file from publite2/nginx/freeciv-web to the nginx config directory, /usr/local/nginx/conf, /etc/nginx, or /usr/local/etc/nginx
      and edit it to suit your needs.